sbb-design-systems/sbb-angular/src/angular/usermenu/usermenu.md

 ### Custom icon or custom image

-By default, the initial letters of a user are displayed next to the user name.
+By default, the initial letters of a user are displayed next to the username.
 As an alternative, you can either provide a custom icon or image by applying the `*sbbIcon` directive.

 #### Custom icon